amar-elriany/instagram_unsave_bot/README.md

 # instagram_unsave_bot
+steps to run the bot :
-in yor terminal run pip install selenuim, install chrome webdriver from https://chromedriver.chromium.org/downloads and put the path in the driver variable, run python script.py, if you want the bot to run with ui you can do the following steps in script.py:,
+- in yor terminal run pip install selenuim,
+- install chrome webdriver from https://chromedriver.chromium.org/downloads and put the path in the driver variable,
+- run python script.py,
+if you want the bot to run with ui you can do the following steps in script.py:,
 - remove options = webdriver.ChromeOptions(),
 - remove options.headless = True,